andrew-garfield101/writ/README.md

 - **Diverged branches** — specs with unmerged work, with convergence recommendations
 - **Scope violations** — seals that touched files outside their spec's declared scope
 - **Session status** — whether all specs are complete, with inline summary

+Compare: with git, an agent makes 4-5 tool calls, parses unstructured text from each, and synthesizes its own situational model.
+With writ, it makes one call and gets structured JSON with everything it needs to start working immediately.
+That's not an incremental improvement — it's a category difference in how agents bootstrap into a task.

 ## Multi-Agent Workflow